 Join writer of The Curious History of Irish Dogs David Blake Knox as he discusses the nine breeds of dog native to Ireland and the unique roles that each have played in Irish history.
 David will be joined by Chinese artist Angela Wang, who will create live illustrations inspired by the talk.

 The Spring Festival Fair at CHQ Building, Sat 24th & Sun 25th Feb

-This family friendly event is a jam-packed two-day programme to welcome the Year of the Dog with a host of canine-themed entertainment.
-Activities include Chinese calligraphy, Chinese dance, Chinese paper cutting, Chinese tea ceremonies, red-envelope workshops, ping pong, face-painting, dog figure-making workshops and fairground rides.
-Adding to the carnival atmosphere will be colourful dragon and lion dancers helping to capture the vibrant mood of a Chinese festival.
+This family-friendly event is a jam-packed two-day programme to welcome the Year of the Dog with a host of canine-themed entertainment.
+Activities include Chinese calligraphy, Chinese dance, Chinese paper cutting, Chinese tea ceremonies, red-envelope workshops, ping pong, face painting, dog figure-making workshops and fairground rides.
+Adding to the carnival atmosphere will be a colourful dragon and lion dancers helping to capture the vibrant mood of a Chinese festival.
 Make sure to try some delicious traditional Chinese food on offer at the stalls.

 To see the full programme of all events happening as part of the celebrations head over to the Dublin Chinese New Year Festival website.
 It’s packed full of events (including lots of delicious food tours & workshops) and a great way to launch into the Year of The Dog!